-Nurse Aides provide personal care, such as feeding, bathing, and assisting patients with personal grooming and hair care.
+Nurse Aides provide personal care, such as feeding, bathing, and assisting patients with dressing, elimination needs, personal grooming and hair care.
 Nurse aides also promote independence and self-care for the elderly.
 Duties do not include giving medications or injections.
 The nurse aide is the front line of care giving to long-term care residents.
 The nurse aide spends more time with the resident/patient/client than other care team member.
 Observation of the resident’s condition as well as any changes is a vital role in the nursing assistant’s daily activities.

 Purpose of the course

 The purpose of this course is to provide the long-term care nurse aide student with a basic level of knowledge and skills needed to care for an elderly resident/client as set forth by the profession of nursing and regulated by the Commonwealth of Pennsylvania.
 Upon successful completion of the course, the nurse aide graduates are prepared to take the National Nurse Aide Assessment Program Exam.

 The Chester County OIC Nurse Aide Training Program is a 128-hour intense training opportunity for those who wish to become certified nurse aides.
 Some of the topics covered are: Role and function of a nurse aide, nursing theory, infection control, vital signs, personal hygiene, nutrition, resident rights, restorative care, psychosocial needs and resident rights.
 The training program also includes an additional 135 hours of Literacy & Work Readiness Skills Training, CPR instruction, with up to 30 hours of pre-NNAAP exam practice.
 The training program partners with Barclay Friends Nursing Home and Pembrooke Health and Rehabilitation Center for the clinical experience training portion (56 hours).
 CCOIC is an American Red Cross approved testing facility and our program graduates take their certification exam at our training location in West Chester.
 All of our instructors are professional and caring.
-Our licensed nursing staff is approved by the state and have many years of long term care experience.
+Our licensed nursing staff has state approval with many years of long term care experience.
 CCOIC’s Nurse Aide Training Program is accredited by the PA Department of Education-Bureau of Career & Technical Education.

 Employment outlook and salary range